 Before and after 12 weeks of 2% topical Minoxidil use to treat alopecia areata.

-The longer you use Minoxidil, the better results you’ll see.
-One study of female pattern hair loss patients found that six months of Minoxidil use reduced hair loss severity by 0.85 on the Sinclair scale, increasing to 1.3 after a year [2].
+Patience is key when using Minoxidil, as the best results come over time, with consistent use.
+One study of female pattern hair loss patients found that six months of Minoxidil use reduced hair loss severity by 0.85 on the Sinclair scale, increasing to 1.3 after a year [4].

-That means female hair loss had decreased by more than one Sinclair stage on average after a year of Minoxidil use.
+That means female hair loss can improve by more than one Sinclair stage on average after a year of Minoxidil use.

 Let’s take a look at the results of Minoxidil over several months to see how ongoing use of Minoxidil can improve your hair density.